 The Hanford Observatory and the Livingston Observatory are organized as separate functional groups within the LIGO Laboratory.
 Each is responsible for the effective operation of the facilities and scientific programs at the respective Observatory site.
 Each Observatory is led by a scientist who serves as the Head of the Observatory.
 In addition, each group includes a Site Manager who is responsible for the technical and operational effectiveness of the site facilities and staff.
-The Site Manager serves as the lead Environment, Safety and Health Officer for the Observatory site, reporting to the Head.
+The Site Manager serves as the lead Environment, Safety and Health Officer for the Observatory site, reporting to the Head and, in this capacity, directly to the LIGO Laboratory Deputy Director.
 The staff at each Observatory is structured to support operations, maintenance and the scientific program.
 The staff is sufficient to assure adequate local human resources for all normal operations including scientific and technical expertise at the site.
 Each Observatory will work with LIGO staff from the Caltech and MIT groups in executing enhancements, upgrades and new capabilities and in carrying out the scientific program.